 That on2 switch was hard.
-People in Prague like to dance cuban salsa and I already had struggles to keep ladies in a line, so adding different timing was even bigger challenge.
-I was a beginner and I was confused.
-I had a problem to properly find the first beat.
-I had a problem to dance mambo on timba.
-I had a problem to dance mambo with a cuban follower.
+People in Prague like to dance cuban salsa, and I already struggled to keep ladies in a line, so adding different timing was even more significant challenge.
+I was a beginner, and I was confused.
+I had a problem to find the first beat accurately.
+I had a problem with dancing mambo on timba.
+I had an issue with dancing mambo with a cuban follower.
 My switch couldn’t start until I went to my very first festival, Šibenik.
 But bachata was safe…

 Bachata was relaxing for me.
 I could just enjoy the dance.
 I could have fun.
-The beat was obvious and everyone was dancing the same bachata.
+The beat was unmistakable, and everyone was dancing the same bachata.

 Then waves overtook our city.
-Sensual was soon everywhere and I didn’t like it much.
+Sensual was soon everywhere, and I was not fond of it much.
 What I hated more was the music.
 With a sensual bachata comes a lot of pop music mixed with bachata beats.
 I don’t enjoy it much.

-Another problem is a close position.
-I already wrote about this problem I see.
+Another problem is the close position.
+I already wrote about this problem, I see.
 Interesting fact, it’s gender-balanced.
-Probably there are more men than women anyway, but I met few girls which tried a lot to be all the time in close position.
+Probably there are more men than women anyway, but I met a few girls who tried a lot to be all the time in close position.
 Even sweaty one, ewww.

 I slowly stopped dancing bachata until today when I don’t dance it at all.
 I don’t care about bachata anymore.
 It attracts more weirdos than salsa, to put it nicely.
 Sometimes it’s good not to be the mainstream. :-)

 Anyway, some parties mix bachata with salsa, so I cannot ignore it.
-I don’t mind, I need some time for rest and drinks!
+I don’t mind; I need some time for rest and drinks!
 Unfortunately, sometimes there is also some show.
 I saw one lately… I really don’t know how to describe it.
-It’s a lot of acrobatics where girl is some sexy bag without almost any clothes on.
-Girl is flying everywhere in the air and also cleans the floor.
+It’s a lot of acrobatics where a girl is some sexy bag without almost any clothes on.
+The girl is flying everywhere in the air and also cleans the floor.
 I would understand that leaders forcibly do that to them, but they do that even alone!
-Seems to me like bachateras have no dignity.
+It seems to me like bachateras have no dignity.

-It doesn’t look like dancing show anymore.
-It’s competition who can put on as fewer clothes as possible and still have something on.
-Even men have its own style.
+It doesn’t look like a dancing show anymore.
+It’s the competition that can put on as fewer clothes as possible and still have something on.
+Even men have their style.
 You can recognize bachateros from a long distance.
 Lady has leggings, sometimes with “camel toes”.
-Man has uneven long shirt (I didn’t find better name!) with a large neckline.
+Man has an uneven long shirt (I didn’t find a better name!) with a large neckline.
 Or no shirt at all.

 This is not limited only to shows.
-I don’t like Dominican bachata either, but at least people really dance on those songs.
+I wouldn’t say I like Dominican bachata either, but at least people really dance on those songs.
 What I can see from the door in sensual rooms… well, don’t forget condoms!

 I’m glad cha-cha-cha exists.
 DJs, please, use cha-cha-cha instead of bachata at salsa parties to relax a bit!
 Bachata doesn’t fit next to salsa anymore.
-It looks like different world now.
-(Uhm, was there even a fit sometime in the past?)
+It looks like a different world now.
+(Uhm, was there even a fit some time in the past?)